Friedrich482/PhpLittleProjects/README.md

 # PhpLittleProjects
-Shorts projects with JS and PHP
+Short projects with JS and PHP